petrikaj/lappaa/lappaa.md

 - **Subheader** — Secondary text
 - **Caption** — Transcription / caption block
 - **Visualizer** — Animated audio-reactive graphic
+- **Imported Media** — Photos and video

 All elements support drag (move), pinch (resize), and snap-to-full-width (pinch visualizer outward).
+Media elements can be twisted (rotate).
 Double tap any element to reset to default position/size.

 **Vertical drag lock:** When an element is at full width, drag is locked to the Y-axis only.

 ### Background Options

 - **Solid color** — Any hex value
-- **User photo** — Import from Photos library or paste from Clipboard (long press background icon).
+- **User photo/video** — Import from Photos library or paste from Clipboard (long press background icon on Editor for photos).
 Includes a Gaussian blur slider.
 - **AI Backgrounds** — Generated on-device via ImagePlayground *(iPhone 15 Pro+)*

 ### Typography